informatica752/Informatica7522/topic.md

 * The **[San Francesco](https://cultura.gov.it/luogo/basilica-di-san-francesco) Benchmark:** The [Basilica di San Francesco](https://cultura.gov.it/luogo/basilica-di-san-francesco) is exceptionally well-mapped.
 It features a dense network of connected data such as its architectural history, geographical coordinates and access information.
 * The **[San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio) "Empty Shell":** Despite its historical weight, [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio) exists on [ArCo](https://dati.cultura.gov.it/sparql) almost entirely as a basic registry entry.
 It contains standard identification info but completely lacks historical data, coordinates, images, or semantic connections.

 Seeing this massive data gap is what motivated us to take action.
-This project is our attempt to use AI and Semantic Web tools to bridge this digital divide and finally give the Basilica di San Petronio the structured digital depth it deserves.
+This project is our attempt to use [AI](https://it.wikipedia.org/wiki/Intelligenza_artificiale) and [Semantic Web](https://it.wikipedia.org/wiki/Web_semantico) tools to bridge this digital divide and finally give the [Basilica of San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio) the structured digital depth it deserves.

 ---